-This week on #fetchat we’re going to be dishing about Daddy or Mommy/little girl or little boy (DD/lg or lb or MM/lg or lb) relationships in the BDSM and kink community.
+This week on #fetchat we’re going to be dishing about Daddy or Mommy/little girl or little boy (DD/lg or lb, MM/lg or lb, Caregiver/little) relationships in the BDSM and kink community.

 Content Warning: This post references sexual abuse & sexual trauma.

 Our guest this week is Bex Hex, an incredible YouTuber (she/her) who tackles kink, BDSM, and mental health on her channel. ( @BonMinou on Twitter).
 Bex identifies as a Sub/Kitten/Little.
 You can also find Bex on Patreon, as well.